Engee documentation

 Isothermal liquid

-u update Renamed sections of the physical modelling libraries to accurately reflect their purpose and content.
+u update The sections of the physical modeling libraries have been renamed so that they accurately reflect their purpose and content.

-u update Expanded the flexible parameter setting for a number of blocks.
+u update Expanded the flexible setting of parameters for a number of blocks.

-u update For some blocks in the following sections of the base library, developed the ability to change parameters during simulation:
+u update For some blocks of the following sections of the basic library, we have developed the ability to change parameters during simulation:

-u update Added SampleTime inheritance override interfaces to Engee Function.
+u update Added interfaces for overriding inheritance of SampleTime in Engee Function.

-u update Updated parameters settings of C Function block.
+u update Updated the block settings C Function.

-u update For clarity and convenience, divided the block Controlled Reservoir from the isothermal liquid library into Reservoir and Controlled Reservoir blocks.
+u update For clarity and convenience, we have divided the block Controlled Reservoir from the isothermal fluid library to the Reservoir and Controlled Reservoir blocks.